 There is a 5,000 gallon water tank that is designed to be hooked up to a gutter system (not yet installed).
 The entire horse structure is covered with metal roofing.

-There are four paddocks that face the riding arena.
-Each of the paddocks is roughly 13' x 13' with a 14' ceiling.
+There are four stalls that face the riding arena.
+Each of the stalls is roughly 13' x 13' with a 14' ceiling.